Best Indian Poker Sites – Online Guide

 Being curious when playing poker is a bad trait since it will cost you money.
 When others bet, a curious player calls with a half goof hand calls.
-Players who receives bet but only clicks on ”call” are easy to milk money from.
-Have patience to wait for hands asked to be played.
+Players who receive bet but only clicks on ”call” are easy to milk money from.
+Have the patience to wait for hands asked to be played.

 #3 Make fast decisions

 One thing that is common sense among poker players online is that you don’t take more time than necessary when it’s your turn.
 If you do, players might become inpatient and leave the table.
 Be effective, respect your opponents and play professional.

 Even though there is a pot limit, it’s actually much more expensive to sit ad a Pot Limit Omaha table than at a No Limit Texas table.
 Don’t think that you will get away cheaper because it is a limited table.
 On average, the bets per round are higher than for the No Limit tables.

 It’s easier to call a raised bet with a bad hand in PL than in NL, when you know that there is a limited amount you will spend – but there will also be more semi-bad bets that way.